didoo/figma-api/README.md

 ### Endpoints

 All these endpoints methods receive objects like `pathParams`, `queryParams`, `requestBody`, as arguments, and return a Promise.
 For details about the shape of these objects refer to the official Figma REST API documentation (see links below).

+> [!IMPORTANT]
+> Version 2.x differs considerably from version 1.x in that the arguments of the API endpoint methods are _always_ contained in these objects, while before they were passed singularly as values directly to the function.

 #### Files